amanish05/CodeChallange/README.md

 clone and import as maven project in your IDE.

+##Notes
-Notes: All test file are under src/test/java [To run, go to file and execute ]
+	- All test file are under src/test/java [To run, go to file and execute ]
-	: The Main implementation is in src/main/java/com/example/challenge/CodeChallenge.java
+	- The Main implementation is in src/main/java/com/example/challenge/CodeChallenge.java